sukuwela/coursework-projects/README.md

-# othello
+# coursework-projects
-A project implemented for my ICS 32 class where I created the game Othello, game logic, GUI and all.
+Projects implemented in my CS classes at UC Irvine.